 - Upload the files using SFTP instead

-NOTE: we do NOT encourage or support downgrading WordPress to fix this issue, as the security patches for earlier versions of WordPress also contain this change.
+NOTE: Do NOT downgrade WordPress to fix this issue.
+Security patches for earlier versions of WordPress also contain this change.
+Downgrading will only weaken your site’s security and will not correct the error.